vedicastrology123/vedicastrology.github.io/vedic-astrology/karma-and-astrology.md

 Vedic and Western astrology have some similarities, including the 12 signs of the zodiac, but Vedic astrology emphasizes the rising sign at the precise moment of birth rather than the 30-day sun sign.

-In Vedic astrology, a master astrologer, known as a Jyotish, uses a variety of charts to further detailed reading an individual's horoscope.
+In Vedic astrology, a master astrologer, known as a **Jyotish**, uses a variety of charts to further detailed reading an individual's horoscope.

-Vedic (Sidereal) horoscope is made according to Precession ( True Lahiri Ayanamsa - Chitra paksha), using sidereal solar years of 360.
+**Vedic (Sidereal) horoscope** is made according to **Precession ( True Lahiri Ayanamsa - Chitra paksha)**, using sidereal solar years of 360.
-Birth chart analysis is as per Parasara system and Timing using Vimshottari Dasha system and Samaya Amsa or Kaala or Naadi timing technique.
+Birth chart analysis is as per Parasara system and Timing using **Vimshottari Dasha system** and **Samaya Amsa or Kaala or Naadi** timing technique.

 #### What is in it for me

-** With your accurate Date of Birth, Place and Time - a horoscope is made using pure astronomical data of planets.
+**With your accurate Date of Birth, Place and Time - a horoscope** is made using pure astronomical data of planets.

-A horoscope has 12 houses or parts which govern different aspects of your life.
+A horoscope has **12 houses** or parts which govern different aspects of your life.
 You can read about that at [12 Houses of Vedic Astrology](https://stevehora.com/blog/vedic-astrology-meaning/).

-Each house significance can be enriched by knowing its strength, weakness, life events for that house and its good and bad time.
+Each **house significance** can be enriched by knowing its strength, weakness, life events for that house and its good and bad time.

 With free will of yours, you can Enjoy the good strength in good time.